Yes — Codex can generate video. Not natively, but with a one-command CLI that plugs directly into its shell workflow.

 |---|---|---|

-| Product demo, announcement | Veo 3.1 | Polished first pass, minimal re-rolls |
+| Product demo, announcement | Veo 3.1 (1080p, up to 60s) | Polished first pass — Codex already handled the code; video should be one-shot |

-| Brand content, batches | Seedance 2.0 | Consistent output across generations |
+| Brand content, batches | Seedance 2.0 (4K, consistent style) | Consistent output across generations — Codex loops through variants in shell |

-| Cinematic, creative | Kling 3.0 | Most expressive camera control |
+| Cinematic, creative | Kling 3.0 (advanced camera motion) | Most expressive camera control — pan, dolly, rack focus in one flag |

-| Realistic, narrative | Sora 2 Pro | Native OpenAI ecosystem fit |
+| OpenAI ecosystem, realistic | Sora 2 Pro (realistic physics, 1080p) | Native OpenAI fit — Codex + Sora via AnyCap, end-to-end |

-| Quick preview | Veo 3.1 Fast | Speed for iteration |
+| Quick preview | Veo 3.1 Fast (<30s generation) | Speed for iteration — Codex moves fast, video keeps up |

 Image-to-Video in Codex: Stills to Motion